kyma-project/api-gateway/docs/contributor/adr/0010-geoblocking.md

   - security context (user, etc.)
   - service account
   - configmap mount (ip allow / block list)
-  - secret mount (secrets for Geoblocking service)
+  - secret mount (secrets for SAP internal service)
   - priority class
 - Service:
   - selectors
   - ports

-#### Deployment stability
+#### Deployment Stability

-The ip-auth deployment stability is quite critical from system availability point of view.
+The ip-auth Deployment stability is quite critical from system availability point of view.
 Thus, it requires at least the following:
 - horizontal autoscaling
 - rolling updates (so there are always some pods available during upgrade)
 - readiness probe (container won't receive new requests if the IP range list is not available yet)